-(Footnotes on following page)
+(Footnotes for preceding page)

 - This table does not give effect to transactions subsequent to September 30, 2001.
-Subsequent to such date, we closed a \$36,000 mortgage which bears interest at LIBOR plus 1.75% and matures in November 2003, unless (1) - extended for a one-year period subject to certain conditions.
-In addition, we repaid our existing term credit facility of \$90,954 upon its maturity in October 2001 with proceeds from our Credit Facility.
+Subsequent to such date, we closed a \$36,000 mortgage which bears interest at LIBOR plus 1.75% and matures in November 2003, unless (1) extended for a one-year period subject to certain conditions.
+In February 2002, we closed a \$34,000 mortgage which bears interest at a fixed rate of 7.0% and borrowed \$14,699 under this loan, which matures in March 2009.
+The remaining \$19,301 under this loan will not be funded until certain conditions are satisfied regarding the properties securing this mortgage.
+In addition, we repaid our existing term credit facility of \$90,954 upon its maturity in October 2001 with proceeds from our Credit Facility. - upon is inaturity in October 2001 with proceeds from our Credit Facinity.

 In connection with the Acquisition, we closed a \$25,000 mortgage, bearing interest at LIBOR plus 1.75% and maturing in November 2002.
 We also borrowed \$32,078 under our Credit Facility.

-Excludes 945,828 common shares that may be issued by the Company upon exercise of the underwriters' over-allotment option and one additional common share to be issued upon the conversion of the Series A - As of the date of this prospectus.
-Constellation owned our outstanding Series A Preferred Share.
-Constellation has advised us that it intends to convert this Series A Preferred Share into one common share immediately (4) upon the closing of this offering.
+Excludes 1,261,000 common shares that may be issued by the Company upon exercise of the underwriters' over-allotment option.

+As of the date of this prospectus, Constellation owned our outstanding Series A Preferred Share.
+Constellation will convert this Series A Preferred Share into one common share immediately upon the closing of this - offering.

-Excludes (i) 13,224,832 common shares that may be received under certain circumstances upon conversion or redemption of the Series A Preferred Share, the outstanding Series D Preferred Shares and common and - (5) preferred units and (ii) 3,774,751 common shares underlying options issued under our option plan and incentive plan outstanding as of January 31, 2002.
+Excludes (i) 13,224,831 common shares that may be received under certain circumstances upon conversion or redemption of the outstanding Series D Preferred Shares and common and preferred units and (ii) 3,378,764 (5) common shares underlying options issued under our option plan and incentive plan outstanding as of January 31, 2002.